Division polynomials for arbitrary isogenies: Introduction

 One of the interesting waypoints appears in the form of Lemma~\ref{lemma:squareroot}, which turns on the fact that kernel sums play well with the cube law of quadratic forms.
 It states that certain `quadratic combinations' of functions supported on two-torsion are squares.

-Since the recurrence relations necessitate new factors in our setting, the $\Psi_\phi$ themselves do not form an elliptic net.
-However, we demonstrate that specializations to a point $\Psi_\phi(P)$ can recover elliptic nets on the target curve (Theorem~\ref{thm:recover}).
+Since the recurrence relations necessitate new factors in our setting, the $\Psi_\phi$ themselves do not form an elliptic divisibility sequence.
+However, we demonstrate that specializations to a point $\Psi_\phi(P)$ can recover elliptic divisibility sequences on the target curve (Theorem~\ref{thm:recover}).

+In Section~\ref{sec:examples}, we give some examples.
+These demonstrate the three main properties in various contexts, including supersingular and inseparable examples.
+In the Gaussian complex multiplication case, we compare our definitions to Ward's.

 Finally, we generalize such generalized division polynomials -- perhaps `isogeny polynomials' is a better name -- to higher dimension.
 That is, we define such things on products of $E$, in analogy to elliptic nets (Section~\ref{sec:higher}).